 People want proof that you can deliver the results you claim.
-Reviews and testimonials can provide that supporting evidence.
-Take social proof a step farther by sharing case studies on your website and in email marketing campaigns.
+Reviews and testimonials can provide supporting evidence.
+Take social proof a step further by sharing case studies on your website, request reviews from past clients, try out new google review campaigns, and share your customers experiences in email marketing campaigns.

 A case study is the short story version of a testimonial.
 If a client experiences exceptional results from your treatment, ask permission to share their story.
 Share the reason they started massage therapy.
 Then explain the method of treatment and the outcome.
 If postural distortions were corrected, before and after photos can add a “wow” factor.

-A tagline is just a few words that explains what you do.
+A tagline is just a few words that explain what you do.
 The candy Mentos has the tagline “the fresh maker”.
 It’s not just candy.
 It’s a breath freshener.